Catering Cost in San Francisco: Full-Service Pricing Guide

 A tasting when appropriate for the event

-Onsite culinary finishing to suit kitchen limitations
+Onsite culinary finishing based on the venue’s kitchen access and equipment limitations

 A trained service team that oversees flow, timing, and guest comfort